1. Home

-Answer: AP scores are much more straight-forward than SAT scores or ACT scores since the AP is graded on a simple 5-point scale.
+AP scores are much more straight-forward than SAT scores or ACT scores since AP exams are graded on a 5-point scale.
 However, not every college treats AP scores the same way.

 Students who take the AP exam will get a score ranging from 1 to 5.
 The College Board defines the numbers as follows: